otrv4/otrv4/otrv4.md

   (ECC).
 - Additional protection against transcript decryption in the case of ECC compromise.
+- Support of conversations where one party is offline.
 - The cryptographic primitives and protocols have been updated:
   - Deniable authenticated key exchanges (DAKE) using "DAKE with Zero Knowledge" (DAKEZ) and "Extended Zero-knowledge Diffie-Hellman" (XZDH)